The Loneliness of the Long Distance Walker

 "The Loneliness of the Long-Distance Walker" is a missing episode in the British comedy series Dad's Army.
 It was originally transmitted on 15 March 1969.
 One of the three missing Dad's Army episodes, only a few short clips and screenshots survive in the archives.

 Synopsis

 To his complete surprise, Walker receives his call-up papers.
 Mainwaring tries his best to get the authorities to reconsider.

 Plot

-When Walker is called up, he applies to the Military Service Hardship Committee, which rejects him on the grounds that he does not keep books for his business.
+When Private Walker is called up, he applies to the Military Service Hardship Committee, which rejects him on the grounds that he does not keep books for his business.
 After Jones's attempts to sabotage his medical test fail, Walker is invalided out because he is allergic to corned beef.